Social Media Portraits

 Enhance Your Social Media Profile

 Social media is all about connecting with others.
-In order to create a more personal experience for your audience it’s important to be authentic.
+In order to create a more personal experience for the person viewing your photos, it’s important to be authentic.
 Use an up to date portrait that is both flattering and on-brand.
-When writing your profile, speak in the first person, and write like you talk.

 Your online dating portrait session includes wardrobe advice and professional on-camera direction to make your experience easy and enjoyable.

 Having two decades of experience as both a fashion photographer and a professional model, I’ve spent a lot of time casting people as well as being cast myself for various TV ads and magazines.
 It’s given me a fist hand insight into what goes on in the minds of people when they are viewing profile pictures and assessing potential candidates.